VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/overview/guides_getting_started.md

 <br />
 <br />

 We hope this section was useful.
-Thanks for building an integration using Youforce API.
+Thanks for building an integration using Dossier API.